koalo/JSCacheDB/README.md

 JSCacheDB can be used for web applications that rely on a server side database (e.g. PostgreSQL, mySQL...).
 The task of this tool is to automatically replicate the data to a client-side database (IndexedDB).
 This database can then be accessed by a client-side JavaScript application.
 The data stored in JSCacheDB will also survive a shutdown of the users browser, because the client-side database is persistent.
 Together with the HTML 5 application cache you can create web applications that do not only survive short connectivity disruptions, but can be used everywhere at any time regardless of internet connectivity.

 You have to look closely at your use-cases in order to prevent data corruption.
 If two parties can write to the database at the same time, but one could be offline, it could work on an old state of the data.
 Your application has to ensure, that changes to an old data state would seamlessly integrate into the new data state at the time of synchronization.
-A few common pitfalls are described in a seperate section.
+For more information refer to the last section.

 Basic Concepts
 --------------